 - “They’re the ones in charge, so they must know something I don’t know”

-The reality, however, is that high-performing organizations must have two-way information flow, both up and down.
-In addition to the typical types of formal upward communication – reporting, presentations, management information, dashboards, and the like – senior managers depend on informal upward communication as well.
+The reality, however, is that high-performing organizations understand the importance of two-way communication flow, both up and down.
+In addition to the typical types of formal upward communication – reporting, presentations, performance management information, employee performance meetings, dashboards, and the like – senior managers depend on informal upward communication systems as well.
 And it can’t just come from their direct reports.
 It needs to come from all levels, and in some cases all functions, of the organization.

-The very best senior leaders are active cultivators of informal feedback.
+The very best senior leaders are active cultivators of continuous feedback.
 They make themselves available.
-They hold town halls or smaller group meetings.
+They hold town halls and other communication channels.
 They walk the floor.
 They attend company social gatherings.
 They engender trust by being approachable and being good listeners.
 They almost always have very good organizational antennae.
+They promote a strong feedback culture.

 To be fair, some senior leaders really don’t want your feedback.
 They’re threatened by criticism.
 Or they don’t want their proposal or view of a situation to be countered.
 Or they’re aware of the issues but are tuning them out because they don’t know what to do about them.
-Or they know they’re on their way our or to another role and are just ignoring them.
-It’s even possible that the broader company culture is averse to informal upward feedback.
+Or they know they’re on their way out or to another role and are just ignoring them.
+It’s even possible that the broader company culture does not create a feedback culture.

 All of these are bad situations, and you really don’t want to work for these kinds of leaders or in these kinds of companies.
 If you do, you should probably be considering your options, because sooner or later, this type of behavior will catch up with the senior leader and possibly with the company overall.